NZT48DEV/Projet_11_OC_Python_Testing/README.md

   *(corrigée et entièrement testée : unitaires, intégration, fonctionnels)*
 - ✔ **Issue 2 — BUG: Clubs should not be able to use more than their points allowed**
   *(validation, refactor, tests complets et couverture totale)*
+- ✔ **Issue 3 — BUG: Clubs should not be able to book more than the competition places available**  \
+  *(validation règles métier + tests unitaires / intégration / fonctionnels)*

 ## ⏳ Issues restantes à traiter
-- ☐ **Issue 3 — BUG: Clubs should not be able to book more than the competition places available**
 - ☐ **Issue 4 — BUG: Clubs shouldn't be able to book more than 12 places per competition**
 - ☐ **Issue 5 — BUG: Booking places in past competitions**
 - ☐ **Issue 6 — BUG: Point updates are not reflected**